worldbank/iefieldkit/admin/command_outline.md

 * features
   * Survey Sheet
     * type column
-      * -[x] Test for not matching begin/end group/repeat, and provide a helpful error message to find which group/repeat field is causing the error - error
+      * -[x] Test for not matching begin/end group/repeat, and provide a helpful error message to find which group/repeat field is causing the error, the SCTO server does this as well, but do not provide helpful error message.
+The helpful error message requires that _end_group_ and _end_repeat_ has names
     * name column
       * -[x] Test for too long names - error
       * -[x] Test for too long names in repeat groups when going from long to wide and one or many suffixes like \_1 are added - error